loophp/typed-generators/README.md

 $iterator = TG::iterator(
     TG::bool(),    // Keys: A random boolean
-    TG::compound(  // Values: A random compound value which can be
+    TG::union(  // Values: A random union value which can be
         $fakerType,// either a firstname
         TG::int()  // either an integer.
     )